At party retreat far from D.C. turmoil, Republicans still sing praises of Trump

 Michael Steel, a GOP consultant and Trump critic who did not attend the event, echoed the sentiment of some party officials and members who said change may come in months.

 “I don’t know that any sort of formal autopsy process by the party would be useful until and unless Donald Trump is no longer the dominant figure in the party,” Steel said.
-“The process of figuring out the post-Trump Republican Party looks like can start until after the president has left the White House.
+“The process of figuring out what the post-Trump Republican Party looks like can’t start until after the president has left the White House.
 It will involve more organic evolution than a sharp break.”

 What happens next will depend in part on McDaniel, who cruised onto the stage and throughout the ballrooms in a motorized wheelchair after breaking her ankle while knocking on doors in Georgia two weeks ago.
 The event cemented her sway, no longer just as a Trump loyalist but also as her own figure, according to her aides.
 Her team carefully managed the event, banning the news media for most of the conference and having burly security guards escort some away from the Ritz-Carlton lobby.